-AP-35 Projects - 91.220(d)
+AP-35 Projects - 91.220(d) Introduction

 The City of Napa originally allocated CDBG funding to four projects during the 2019-2020 program year.
 In April 2020, the City received CDBG-CV funding through the CARES Act and added two additional projects and cancelled one project.
+In September 2020, the City received additional CDBG-CV funding.
 The projects are as summarized below.

 Funding allocated to CDBG administration will provide support to City staff to administer and monitor grants and to prepare CDBG reporting documents.
 Housing rehabilitation will provide low- and moderate-income households in Napa with funding for accessibility modifications and needed repairs to single-family owner-occupied and multi-family tenant-occupied housing units.
 The public services project included in the table below encompasses fair housing services, operational support for the South Napa Homeless Shelter and Catholic Charities' Rainbow House Family Shelter, and a bilingual (Spanish/English) counselor at the NEWS domestic violence shelter.
-In its initial Annual Action Plan, the City allocated funding for sidewalk installation and improvements in the Westwood neighborhood, in a low-income block group, where sidewalks are currently absent.
+In its initial Annual Action Plan, the City allocated funding for sidewalk installation and improvements -in the Westwood neighborhood7 in a low-income block group, where sidewalks are currently absent.
 However, subsequent to the Annual Action Plan's adoption, the City budgeted other local funds for this project and did a non-substantial amendment to reallocate most of the funds to the Housing Rehabilitation program.

-The City allocated CDBG-CV funding to provide microenterprise grants to support businesses owned by low- and moderate-income persons impacted by the COVID-19 pandemic and to public services providing emergency rental and food assistance to low- and moderate-income households impacted by the COVID-19 pandemic.
+The City allocated CDBG-CV funding to provide microenterprise grants to support businesses owned by low- and moderate-income persons impacted by the COVID-19 pandemic and to public services providing emergency rental, and food, and childcare assistance to low- and moderate-income households impacted by the COVID-19 pandemic.